-In human terms, that would be like a man asking out a woman four times the size of the Statue of Liberty or a woman flirtatiously giving her phone number to a man the size of a beetle.
+In human terms that would be like a man asking out a woman four times the size of the Statue of Liberty or a woman flirtatiously giving her phone number to a man the size of a beetle.
 Luckily for the male pillow octopus, however, mating isn't a full contact sport.
 Males of this species have a modified arm that contains long rows of sperm.
 He simply tears off this arm and politely hands it to his mammoth female mate, who then saves it for later use.
+The male pillow octopus has also been known to rip off the poisonous tentacles of Portuguese man-of-war jellyfish and wield them as make-shift swords to ward off predators.
+He can do this because he himself is immune to their sting.

 The pillow octopus is just one fascinating example of the octopus order (octopoda), which is as varied as the different plural forms of its name.
 Octopi, octopods, octopuses and other variations are all used by scientists.
 Ranging in size from the one-fourth gram male pillow octopus to the record 600 pound (272 kilograms) plus giant Pacific octopus, this most advanced of invertebrates has flabbergasted and amused researchers for years.

-In this article, you'll find out why new camera lenses are patterned after the octopus's eye and how a Seattle octopus earned herself the name Lucretia McEvil.
+You'll learn a whole lot more about octopuses in this article, including how a Seattle octopus earned herself the name Lucretia McEvil.
 But first, let's take a look at the octopus's unique body style.

 Octopus Body Plan